Upcoming Scientific Fieldwork: 2017 and Beyond

 In June 2016, researchers including paleoclimatologist Benjamin Gaglioti and a colleague from the University of Alaska discovered several long-buried forests that had been newly revealed along the retreating margins of the La Perouse Glacier in southeast Alaska.
 Many of the trees, estimated to have been covered up 450 to 1,650 years ago, are still standing upright.
 The scientists will return in May to sample rings from them.
 These will provide information about how both glaciers and trees have responded to naturally shifting climates of the past, and inform projections into the future.
 The project is urgent, as the newly exposed trees are already starting to decay, and outwash of sediment from the glacier could rebury them at any time.
 The team will land by bush plane and camp on a beach in a remote area situated within Glacier Bay National Park.

 At least half the world’s tropical and subtropical forests are products of recent human disturbance—regrown after farming, logging or fires.
 Puerto Rico. for instance, was almost completely deforested 50 years ago, but is now again 60 percent trees.
-Forest ecologist Maria Uriarte is working in Luquillo Experimental Forest to understand how second-growth dynamics may differ from those more commonly studied virgin forests, and the implications for biodiversity, water resources and climate.
+Forest ecologist Maria Uriarte is working in the mountainous Luquillo Experimental Forest to understand how second-growth dynamics may differ from those more commonly studied virgin forests, and the implications for biodiversity, water resources and climate.
 Uriarte is documenting which species take hold, how fast they grow, and how they react to changing weather—all factors that may affect carbon uptake, and play into future global climate models.
-Work involves clambering over hilly, densely vegetated terrain to census trees and install instruments.
+In a related project, in January 2018, Uriarte and colleagues will work at the forest’s upper reaches to study how the remnants of a long-disappeared ancient shoreline now high up on the slopes may be influencing growth.
 Uriarte research pages / Luquillo Long Term Ecological Research

 CAN GOLD MINING AND NATURE COEXIST?
 Conflict resolution, Peruvian Amazon, LATE MAY/EARLY JUNE 2017